 Why does it seem like Easter is everywhere if it’s a holiday only for Christians?

 Here’s where things get even trickier than figuring out the date for Easter.
 Much of the western world considered itself Christian, including many who settled in the United States.
-Major church holidays like Christmas and Easter became established as national holidays.
-Think about it: Christianity is the only religion that gets a holiday as a nationwide day off (Christmas) and its weekly holy day as part of a weekend (Sunday).
+As a result, major church holidays became established as nationwide celebrations.
+Think about it: Christianity is the only religion that gets a federal day off for its holiday (Christmas).
 Christianity established itself as a dominant presence in a big way.
 Because of that, many who do not consider themselves Christian still get caught up in the celebration.
-Like with Christmas, there are often family traditions, community events, and consumer opportunities wrapped up in this event.
+Like with Christmas, there are often family traditions, community events, and consumer opportunities wrapped up in this holiday.

 How should I tell my kid what Easter’s about?

-If you’re non-religious or from a non-Christian tradition, you probably don’t need to go more in-depth than that.
-You can explain that it’s a holiday about life and joy, so we celebrate with things that are bright, fun, and special.
+If you’re non-religious or from a non-Christian tradition, you don’t need to go more in-depth than that.
+Instead, you can explain that it’s a holiday about life and joy, so we celebrate with things that are bright, fun, and special.
 It’s a day to appreciate that life moves on and everything starts new again.

-If you’re Christian, it’s a really great opportunity to explain some core principles of faith to your kids.
+If you’re Christian, it’s an excellent opportunity to explain some core principles of faith to your kids.
 The life, death, and resurrection of Jesus are absolutely central to Christian beliefs.
-Maybe you don’t feel very certain about those things.
+Maybe you don’t feel very sure about those things.
 That’s okay!
 Use this time as an opportunity to talk to your pastor, others in your church, or those you look up to as you consider what Easter means for you and how you want to explain it to your children.
-Take time to read the Easter story in the Bible or do some other reading to learn more about what Easter means.
-Sure, you’re teaching your kids – but you also get to grow and learn, too.
+Take time to read the Easter story in the Bible or do other reading to learn more about what Easter means.
+Sure, you’re teaching your kids, but you get to grow and learn, too.
+Happy Easter!